 Best SSDs Sorted by (Gaming) Performance

 The aim here is to rank SSDs based on their performance in real-world scenarios.
 This matters more to users than headline sequential transfer rates.
-UL’s 3DMark Storage Benchmark is quite useful for comparison purposes.
+UL’s 3DMark Storage Benchmark is quite useful for this purpose.

-This benchmark consists of a range of gaming-related workloads that apply to other usage scenarios as well.
-Scores are based on the average bandwidth from a range of tasks that include loading, installing, saving, moving, and recording some specific games.
+This popular benchmark consists of a range of gaming-related workloads that also apply to other usage scenarios.
+Scores are based on the average bandwidth from a variety of tasks, including loading, installing, saving, moving, and recording some specific games.
 In other words, it’s not a universal proxy for everyday performance but one of the best ones out there.

-A downside of these early Gen5 SSDs, however, is that they require efficient cooling to avoid overheating and throttling.
-If you don’t have a decent heat spreader on your motherboard, it is probably a good idea to opt for a model with a heatsink.
+A downside of these early Gen5 SSDs that you will want to keep in mind is that they require efficient cooling to avoid thermal throttling.
+If you don’t have a decent heat spreader on your motherboard, you should opt for a model with a heatsink.

 Shopping links (2TB): Amazon, Newegg